Comment on page

 In a client backend deployment, two different types of instances are launched:

-- Backend Instances: Instances that contribute their drives and all possible CPU and network resources.
+- Backend Instances: Instances that contribute to their drives and all possible CPU and network resources.

 - Client Instances: Instances that connect to the cluster created by the backend instances and run an application using one or more shared filesystems.